MCS-Quantum/GOAT.jl/README.md

 \int_0^t d\tau \Omega(\tau) = \pi
 ```

-one common choice of $`\Omega(t)`$ is a Gaussian function (due to an array of reasons outside the scope of this example).
+one common choice of $\Omega(t)$ is a Gaussian function (due to an array of reasons outside the scope of this example).

-For this example we will fix the mean and standard deviation of the Gaussian to $`\mu=T/2`$ and $`\sigma = T/6`$.
+For this example we will fix the mean and standard deviation of the Gaussian to $\mu=T/2$ and $\sigma = T/6$.
 Therefore, we must determine the amplitude of the Gaussian in order to satisfy the topological criteraia and create population inversion.

 The code to accomplish this is below: